 Great British Writers School Assembly or Class Play

-This Great British Writers assembly was written as part of a Great Britain series and in celebration of National Childrens Book Week plus birthday of Winnie the Pooh, October 14!
+Great British Writers School Assembly was written as part of a Great Britain series and in celebration of National Children’s Book Week plus birthday of Winnie the Pooh, October 14!

-Also available: a Roald Dahl Assembly - which focuses on five on his books, as chosen by 5 children and their teacher) plus a recent addition, written on request - covering 10 different genres of writing based on 10 different books.
-This script is called Take a Book - Different Genres of Writing Assembly and has cast of 30 and duration - around 20 mins.
+Also available: a Roald Dahl Assembly, which focuses on five on his books, as chosen by 5 children and their teacher) plus a recent addition, written on request – covering 10 different genres of writing based on 10 different books.
+This script is called Favourite Books Key Stage Two Reading Assembly and has cast of 30 and duration – around 20 mins.
 Both scripts can be found in the Literature section of Assemblies.

 Teacher: Ah!
 The movies!
 Is there a single great book that hasn’t been transformed onto the big screen?